 Where do I send application materials?

 Candidates do not send applications themselves.
-Applications must be uploaded in the PPU dedicated platform
+Joint application (candidate/host lab) must be uploaded on the PPU dedicated platform

 Is it possible to check the status of my application once it is filed?